 A bill to increase the penalties for violations by television and radio broadcasters of the prohibitions against transmission of obscene, indecent, and profane language.

-The bill’s title was written by its sponsor.
+The bill’s titles are written by its sponsor.

-This is a Senate bill in the United States Congress (indicated by the “S.” in “S. 2147”).
 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 Civic Impulse.
-(2015).
+(2018).
 S. 2147 — 108th Congress: Broadcast Decency Responsibility and Enforcement Act of 2004.
 Retrieved from https://www.govtrack.us/congress/bills/108/s2147